 Over the years, we’ve realized that determining the level of ventilation in a running shoe is somewhat of a dark art.
-After reviewing hundreds of shoes, a pattern recognition emerged – one which tells us how good or bad a shoe will be at air circulation.
+After reviewing hundreds of shoes, a pattern recognition has emerged – one that tells us how good or bad a shoe will be at air circulation.

-Where it gets confusing is that not all shoes which appear breathable live up to expectations under real-world conditions.
-Also, there’s a sensory aspect of ventilation which needs to be considered.
+Where it gets confusing is that not all shoes that appear breathable pass muster under real-world conditions.
+Also, there’s a sensory aspect of ventilation that needs to be considered.

 It gets even more complicated.
 Even if the upper mesh isn’t stretchy and doesn’t have an inner sleeve, how a shoe fits around the midfoot also alters the perception of ‘hotness’.
 You could have a super breathable forefoot but a stuffy midfoot makes the shoe feel warmer.

-If a running shoe has an insole top-cloth or a midsole geometry which causes some kind of friction, then you’ll feel the heat underneath.
-That, or if you’re running in a shoe where the midsole doesn’t offer sufficient thermal insulation.
+If a running shoe has an insole top-cloth or a midsole geometry that results in friction, then you’ll feel the heat below the foot.
+That, or if you’re running in a shoe where the midsole doesn’t offer sufficient thermal insulation from the road.